nicholas-dougherty/numpy-pandas-visualization-exercises/README.md

     - .value_counts: returns a new Series consisting of a labeled index representing the unique values from the original Series and values representing the frequency of each unique value that appears in the original Series.
         - It's like performing a SQL GROUP BY with a COUNT.
     - nlargest: number of largest values
-    - nsmallest: number of smalle
+    - nsmallest: number of smallest values
+        - I can set the keep parameter to first, last, or all to deal with duplicate largest or smallest values; this is quite handy.
+    - sort_values: sorting in ascending or descending order
+    - sort_index: sorting in ascending or descending orders
     - .describe: returns a Series of descriptive statistics on a pandas Series.
         - The information it returns depends on the data type of the elements in the Series.
 - Other descriptive statistics methods:
     - count: number of non-na observations
     - sum: sum of values
     - mean: mean of values
     - median: arithmetic median of values
     - min: minimum value
     - max: maximum value
     - mode: most occurant value
     - abs: Absolute Value
     - std: bessel-corrected sample standard deviation
     - quantile: sample quanitle (value at %)